 Stow Town Forest is a 3.1 mile moderately trafficked loop trail located near Stow, Massachusetts that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.

 cross country skiing

 From 495: Take exit 27 and go East on 117 towards Stow and Maynard.
 Go 5.6 miles and take a right onto Bradley Ln (directly across from Deerfield Ln that is on your left).
 If you have reached a shopping plaza with a Shaws in it, you have gone too far.
 Take Bradley Ln until it ends in a parking area.